joachimLengacher/cplace-scim2/cf.cplace.examples.spring/README.md

 if it is present.
 If it is not present, the plugin will simply not be considered for cplace Spring context, and will just be interpreted as a traditional cplace plugin.
 The class should be annotated with Spring's `@Configuration` annotation and can contain anything that a typical Spring configuration can contain, most importantly the bean definitions, of course.
-In this example we have decided to keep our domain objects POJOs (see [The Clean Architecture](#the-clean-plugin-architecture) above).
+In this example we have decided to keep our core application logic class independent of the framework (see [The Clean Architecture](#the-clean-plugin-architecture) above).
 That's why they all need to be instantiated explicitly in the Spring configuration.
 Of course dependency injection works in Spring configuration files: